Requirements for Applying to NDSU

 - 1 unit from existing core subject area or world language (including foreign languages, Native American languages, or American Sign Language)

 Students who do not meet these minimum guidelines will still be considered if there is evidence in the student's academic record that demonstrates a high probability of success.
-Students with higher GPAs and lower test scores, or conversely, lower GPAs and higher test scores, will also be given consideration.
+Students not offered direct admission to NDSU may be eligible to enroll in the Pathway Program, a collaborative agreement between NDSU and North Dakota State College of Science (NDSCS) - Fargo.
+Additional details are sent in the admission decision letter.

 Freshman Admission Procedures